Humana Health Insurance

 - Offers Medicare Advantage plans: Humana offers Medicare Advantage plans.

-- Best for Heads of families, senior citizens, employees
+- Best for: Heads of families, senior citizens, employees

-Compare Health Insurance
+Health Insurance Contributing Editor

-Humana Health Insurance Company Profile
+Humana Health Insurance Company Information

 - Company Name: